International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 -	social media accounts
 -	community size and any existing sponsorship
 -	who is currently known to be using the project?
 Are they using it in production and at what scale?
 (It may be hard to obtain accurate data for this, but any supporting evidence of usage is helpful)
--	project logo in svg format (see https://github.com/cncf/artwork#cncf-related-logos-and-artwork for guidelines)
+-	project logo in svg format

 ##	Graduation Levels Criteria

 Every IDSA project has an associated maturity level.
 Proposed IDSA projects should state their preferred maturity level.
 A two-thirds supermajority is required for a project to be accepted as incubating or graduated.
 If there is not a superma-jority of votes to enter as a graduated project, then any graduated votes are re-counted as votes to enter as an incubating project.
 If there is not a supermajority of votes to enter as an incubating project, then any graduated or incubating votes are recounted as sponsorship to enter as a sandbox project.
 If there is not enough sponsorship to enter as a sandbox stage project, the project is rejected.
-This vot-ing process is called fallback voting.
+This voting process is called fallback voting.

-The criteria for each stage of maturity are described below, and there is a sepa-rate Project Proposal process (see above.
+The criteria for each stage of maturity are described below, and there is a separate Project Proposal process (see above).

 Projects that achieve the sandbox, incubating or graduation status are listed on the IDSA Homepage https://www.internationaldataspaces.org.